Megacruxis/UrbanSettlementGenerator/Log_and_progress/Planning.md

 # Current planning :

-* Biome adaptability step 1 (being able to determine the biome) -> begin : 21/04/2020
+* Biome adaptability step 1 (being able to determine the biome) -> begin : 21/04/2020 and end : 27/04/2020
-+ Skyscrapers upgrade (make the building prettier and add more variety in the generation)
+* Skyscrapers upgrade (make the building prettier and add more variety in the generation) -> begin : 27/04/2020 and end : 04/04/2020
-- Biome adaptability step 2 (building have variation with biome, for exemple greenhouse have yellow glass in desert)
++ Biome adaptability step 2 (building have variation with biome, for exemple greenhouse have yellow glass in desert) -> begin : 05/04/2020
 - Adding new buildings to improve variety and to prepare the next step.
 For example I am going to add a well (when the city is generated in the desert), a grocery store and offices.
 - Biome adaptability step 3 (some building spawn depending on the biome)
 - Biome adaptability step 4 (the population of the city is calculated using the biome and population influence the generation of the city)